JNRowe/versionah/doc/getting_started.rst

 :command:`pod2man` example
 --------------------------

-If you generate your documentation using perl_'s :command:`pod2man` then a sample :file:`Makefile` rule to include your program's version information would be:
+If you generate your documentation using perl_’s :command:`pod2man` then a sample :file:`Makefile` rule to include your program’s version information would be:

 .. sourcecode:: make